TotallyWholesome/TotallyWholesome-Mod/README.md

 # TotallyWholesome-Mod
 This is a closed source mod.
 We use this repo for issue tracking and wiki purposes

 To get this mod join our [Discord](https://discord.gg/GbyjZYVEEx).
-Also feel free to check out the [Totally Wholesome Website](https://totallywholeso.me)
+Also feel free to check out the [Totally Wholesome Website](https://totallywholeso.me) and/or [Wiki Page](https://wiki.totallywholeso.me/)

 # Features
 ## Core Features